 “To the start-up ecosystem, it is essential that highly skilled “global IT talents” flow actively.
 This is a big challenge that Japan faces.
 However, Computer Futures has played a significant role in that aspect, and thus is our long-term powerful partner to shape the start-up/technology ecosystem in Japan,” Kitagawa asserts.

-If you are interested in partnering with Computer Futures for your talent strategy, please contact Christopher Reilly at [email protected].
+If you are interested in partnering with Computer Futures for your talent strategy, please contact our dedicated team at [email protected].

-For press related enquiries, do reach out to Felicia Ng, Regional Marketing Manager APAC MENA at [email protected].
+For press related enquiries, do reach out to our marketing team at [email protected].

 Computer Futures is part of the larger SThree Group.